 Bedford Park Festival 2020

-The Bedford Park Festival started on Friday 12 June with a virtual Green Days fete over the weekend, complete with Craft Festival and Band Stand.
-There is a programme of events planned for the next fortnight – until Saturday 28 June, including plays, talks and concerts.
+The Festival started on Friday 12 June with a virtual Green Days fete over the weekend, complete with a virtual Craft Festival and a virtual Band Stand.
+Over the following two weeks there was a programme of online events including plays, talks and concerts.